-In 1997 he was made New Zealand’s inaugural Poet Laureate.
-In 2005 he was appointed a Companion of the New Zealand Order of Merit and in in the same year was named an Arts Foundation of New Zealand Laureate.
+In 1997 Bill was made New Zealand’s inaugural Poet Laureate.
+In 2005 he was appointed a Companion of the New Zealand Order of Merit and in the same year was named an Arts Foundation of New Zealand Laureate.
 He holds an honorary Doctorate of Literature from the University of Otago and is a Fellow of the Royal Society of New Zealand.
 Bill is especially well known for his collaborative work, in particular with the artist Ralph Hotere, the physicist Sir Paul Callaghan, and the composer Norman Meehan.
 Bill's work with Norman Meehan has led to the publication of the albums Buddhist Rain and Making Baby Float, and the books + albums These Rough Notes and Tell Me My Name.